sqliteai/sqlite-sync-react-native/README.md

 Execute a callback when sync completes with changes.

+**Important:**

-**Important:** This hook does NOT run on initial mount - it's an event listener for sync updates only.
-For initial data loading, use a separate `useEffect` or `useSqliteSyncQuery`.
+- This hook does NOT run on initial mount - it's an event listener for sync updates only.
+For initial data loading, use a separate `useEffect` or `useSqliteSyncQuery`
+- This hook uses a subscription pattern that does NOT cause re-renders when sync completes without changes

 ```typescript
 import { useEffect, useCallback } from 'react';